Automotive Broadcasting Network was a 2016 Florida Companies to Watch Honoree I

 “If dealers were able to weather the storm then they came out the other side much stronger.
 The biggest lesson was learning fiscal discipline, being aware of the market and having the courage to react to the market the way you need to preserve capital and as many people as you could.”

-One reason Daniels’ believes ABN has been so successful is because he truly knows the industry inside and out.
-“I know how the sales people think and what motivates them, I know how the sales manager, people on the service side and the general manager thinks and what motivates all of them,” he said.
+One reason Daniels’ believes ABN has been so successful is that he truly knows the industry inside and out.
+“I know how the salespeople think and what motivates them, I know how the sales manager, people on the service side and the general manager thinks and what motivates all of them,” he said.

 If you were interviewing with Daniels for a position at his company, he’d tell you a few things that other presidents might not.
 “I would always tell them that we all had 10 fingers and 10 toes and none of us are getting out of this alive so let’s not take ourselves too seriously,” he laughed.
 “I’d also tell them that we spend more time here at the office than we do with our family so we really should look at it as a family.”